-A Low Fuel Warning Light near the fuel gauge comes on briefly when the ignition is turned on as a check to show it is working.
+This light is near the fuel gauge and comes on briefly when the ignition is turned on as a check to show it is working.

-It also comes on when the fuel gauge indicator nears empty.
+It also comes on when the fuel tank is low on fuel.
 The light turns off when fuel is added.
 If it does not, have the vehicle serviced.